pcarbo/genetic-data-analysis-rcc-1/extras/1kg.md

 ```

 In the end, we have genotype data at 156,923 SNPs on chromosomes 1-22
 for 2,289 samples.

-We add the suffix "train" to the data file to
+We added the suffix "train" to the data file to indicate that is the
-indicate that is the data set we will use to learn or "train" the
+data set we will use to learn, or "train", the population models.
+We
-population models.
-We also save the 29 samples in a separate file with
+also save the 29 samples in a separate file with suffix "test".
+These
-suffix "test", since we will use these 29 samples later to take a
-second look at the models we learned.
-We have saved the remaining
+29 samples will later be used to test the models we learned by making
+predictions with them.
+Note that the remaining 29 "test" samples in
-"test" samples in PLINK's text-based format so we that we can inspect
+are stored in PLINK's text-based format that has the advantage that it
-these files by eye.
+is human readable.